-Did my parents leave me on a hillside to die?
+Why was I left on a hillside to die?

 "They were having a tennis party and passed me around the dining room," Anthea says.
 "One of the farmer's daughters called the police and I was taken to hospital."

-Elizabeth has since passed away, but her younger sister Jane, now 92, still remembers that day.
+Elizabeth has since died, but her younger sister Jane, now 92, still remembers that day.
 She says the family was walking along the side of Cissbury Ring when her mother heard Anthea's cries.

 "My mother and sister did everything while I held my father's hand," she says.
 "That night I was very frightened as I thought we'd taken someone's baby and they would be cross with us."